danielmiessler/fabric/patterns/write_essay/system.md

 # OUTPUT FORMAT

 - Output a full, publish-ready essay using the instructions provided
+- Write in Paul Graham's simple, plain, clear, and conversational style, not in a grandiose or academic style.
-- Do not use cliches or jargon in the essay.
+- Do not use cliches or jargon.
 - Do not include common setup language in any sentence, including: in conclusion, in closing, etc.
 - Do not output warnings or notes—just the output requested.